Myths in Software Testing vs Reality:

 - Testers do convert the code written in one DB to another in the case of migration testing.

-- For automating testing, it is required to write scripts in JAVA/Perl or other coding languages.
+- To automate testing, you are required to write scripts in JAVA/Perl or other coding languages.

-It is a common perception that testing is just clicking on UI randomly and tracking details in excel or other documents.
+A common perception is that testing is just clicking on UI randomly and tracking details in Excel or other documents.

-The reality is that testers perform very well-defined test steps to assure that the UI/APP is working in exceptional cases as well.
+The reality is that testers perform very well-defined test steps to ensure that the UI/APP is working in exceptional cases as well.
 So, it is the vision that counts.

 Since a user does not have boundaries on what they can and cannot do, the same goes for testers.
 This is why it is important to explore the UI, which might look like lots of random clicks.
 Only we testers know that there is a method to this madness.

-Firstly, let me strongly say this, documentation is a job of everyone working on a project.
-A precise, complete and accurate document gives a foundation and historical evidence about the project.
+Firstly, let me strongly say this, documentation is the job of everyone working on a project.
+A precise, complete, and accurate document gives a foundation and historical evidence about the project.

 Testing sometimes seems like a “thankless” job.
 Understand that it is nothing personal.
 It is sometimes a matter of the company’s culture on how they value their teams.